Sundarbans settlements: Overview

 As per the District Human Development Report for the South 24 Parganas, the Sundarbans area, in the southern part of the erstwhile 24 Parganas district, includes 102 deltaic islands, out of which 54 are inhabited and the rest is reserved forest.
 The area spread over 25,500 km2 having around 3.9 million people or about 40% of the total population of the area.
 According to the December 2001 census there were 271 Royal Bengal Tigers and other animals in the Indian portion of the Sundarban forest, spread across 9.630 km2.
 The floor of the Sundarbans varies from 0.9 m to 2.11 m above sea level.
 Tidal saline water from the Bay of Bengal alternatively drowns and exposes the islands twice a day throughout the year.
 Around 3,500 km of earthen embankments, protecting the inhabited islands, have been facing the daily onslaught in a cyclone-prone area for more than a century.

 Amitav Ghosh writes that, Sir Daniel Mackinnon Hamilton, a Scotsman, had travelled to Kolkata to work for the MacKinnon & McKenzie, a company with which he had family connections.
-The company sold tickets for the P&O shipping line, then one of the largest in the world.
+The company sold tickets for P&O shipping line, then one of the largest in the world.
 Hamilton became head of the company and master of an immense fortune, one of the richest men in British India.
 Another man may have taken his money and gone away but Hamilton set his eyes on the deltaic islands in south Bengal.
 In 1903, he bought 10000 acre of the tide country from the government – it included such islands as Gosaba, Rangabelia, and Satjelia.
 His efforts at developing these places brought in other people into these islands.
 They were people who dared not only to struggle against nature but also the predators that lived there – tigers, crocodiles, sharks and lizards.
 They killed so many people that Hamilton gave rewards to people who killed them.

 In December 1932, Rabindranath Tagore visited and stayed at Gosaba in the house of Sir Daniel Hamilton.

 Note: The map alongside presents some of the notable administrative locations in the Sundarbans settlements.
 All places marked in the map are linked in the larger full screen map.